-Our Board has determined that, if elected, Congressman Dicks will be independent in accordance with standards under the Nasdaq Listing Rules, including the independence standards for Compensation Committee members.
+Our Board has determined that, if elected, Congressman Dicks and Mr. MacLean will be independent in accordance with standards under the Nasdaq Listing Rules, including the independence standards for Compensation Committee members.
 The Company intends to appoint Congressman Dicks to the Compensation Committee.
+Mr. MacLean's committee assignments have not yet been determined.